Definitive Guide to Pairing Wine With Chicken and Other Poultry

 Ostrich – Unlike other birds and more steak-like in texture.
-Ostrich is an extremely lean and tender red meat so try to pair it with wines that have less tannin and more juiciness, such as a Côtes du Rhône or Syrah.
+Ostrich is an extremely lean and tender red meat, so try to pair it with wines that have less tannin and more juiciness, such as a Côtes du Rhône or Syrah.

 Cooking Styles Paired with Wine

 Wondering why you haven’t seen Cabernet Sauvignon or Syrah on this list yet?
-Whether or not you can pair a bolder red wine with your meal will depend largely on how you prepare and season your bird.
+Whether or not you can pair a bolder red wine with your meal will depend mainly on how you prepare and season your bird.
 Below are wine pairings to some common styles of chicken.

-- This is definitely a favorite fowl preparation method, especially for smaller birds like Quail.
+- Roasting is definitely a favorite fowl preparation method, especially for smaller birds like Quail.
 A well-practiced roast will make the meat very tender, but also preserves all of the intensity in flavor.
 This method begs for richer white wines such as Chardonnay, rosé wine, or a light bodied red like Pinot Noir or Grenache.

-- Barbecuing chicken bumps the smoky flavors up which makes it possible to pair with richer red wines like Zinfandel, Cabernet Franc or even BBQ’s best friend, Malbec.
+- Barbecuing chicken bumps the smoky flavors up, which makes it possible to pair with richer red wines like Zinfandel, Cabernet Franc or even BBQ’s best friend, Malbec.
 Look for more savory (avoid sweet sauces) to pair with wine.

-- Poaching is a technical prep style which preserves the texture and moisture in the meat but removes a lot of the flavor.
+- Poaching is a technical prep style that preserves the texture and moisture in the meat but removes a lot of the flavor.
 Because of this, you can get away with a very light white wine such as a dry Chenin Blanc or Colombard with your bird.

 - There’s nothing better than rose Champagne / Sparkling wine or Lambrusco with Fried Chicken.